 Let’s talk length.
 The pattern does provide finished length measurements.
 They are to the back of the dress.
 Keep in mind it scoops up in front.
 Now I’m a towering 5’4″ when I hold my breath and believe so this dress is not really long.
 It’s teetering on the edge of too short for me.
 There are instructions to lengthen it.
 The good news is the length in back stops any wardrobe malfunctions when bending over.
 Worth noting I’m going with the knits don’t fray and have not hemmed any of these.

 The pattern itself doesn’t actually include hemming instructions so this may actually be the intent.

 The back leaves you the opportunity to mix fabric or use knit scraps on the yoke if you have a small piece of something you couldn’t part with.
 The racer back style is just enough to give the look but still cover bra straps.

 Fabric note.
 These dresses are all the same size.
 Cut with the same pattern, sewn at the same time.
 This is that stable jersey sheet.
 Below is the really drapey knit, see the difference in hang?
 The yellow dresses are cresting the top of the back of my knee and the two drapier versions nearly cover it.
 Fabric matters!

 This pattern is well put together and is very beginner friendly if you are just starting out.
 I still don’t think this is the most body complementary style for me, but these serve the purpose of quick options really well.
 I actually think the shorter length will serve me well in the fall as layering pieces.
 Good bum coverage means adding a pair of legging and a cardi will work really well.

-Find the pattern on Straight Stitch’s blog: Straight Stitch Magnolia Free PDF
+Find the pattern on Straight Stitch’s blog: Straight Stitch Magnolia Free PDF (affiliate link)

 Have you sewn up the Magnolia?